Opinion | Distinguished persons of the week: Defying anti-mandate nuttiness

 The Occupational Safety and Health Administration on Tuesday submitted its proposed rules requiring large employers to mandate vaccines to the Office of Management and Budget, which will review the rule and publish it in the Federal Register.

 But to the credit of businesses, many have not waited for the OSHA rule to begin implementing mandates.
-In some cases, this has meant going against a MAGA governor bent on pandering to the base at the expense of the health and lives of residents.
+In some cases, this has meant going up against a MAGA governor bent on pandering to the base at the expense of the health and lives of residents.
 Florida officials last week put out a list of about 100 businesses it might go after for insisting that employees or customers present proof of vaccination.
 (The state is also levying huge fines against counties for instituting vaccine requirements.)

 Time magazine reports that Texas-based companies such as Dell, American and Southwest Airlines and several large hospitals will follow the president’s federal directive for businesses with more than 100 employees and look after their employees and customers, regardless of Republican Gov. Greg Abbott’s determined effort to prevent them from requiring vaccinations.
 (How someone calling himself a “conservative” can claim the power to micromanage private businesses to make them less safe is beyond me.)

-Companies as diverse as BlackRock, McDonald’s, Cisco, Citigroup, CVS and Goldman Sachs have instituted some form of vaccine mandate.
+Companies as diverse as BlackRock, McDonald’s, Cisco, IBM, Citigroup, CVS and Goldman Sachs have instituted some form of vaccine mandate.
 So have Google and Walmart.
 Many universities have done so as well — even before Biden announced the federal directive.

 Businesses have received a lot of criticism lately for reneging on promises not to fund candidates who participated in the violent insurrection or for equivocating on voting rights.
 When they do act responsibly, risking the ire of state officials and vengeful MAGA politicians, they should be applauded.
 In defying the MAGA death cult, business leaders are demonstrating what “pro-life” actually means.